Friday: June 14 Winston-Salem, North Carolina

-The Gathering: All tour members and their families will be invited to a get-acquainted supper at Salem College on Friday evening, June 16.
-(Details will be given in the final Departure Notice mailed in February.)
+The Gathering: All tour members and their families will be invited to a get-acquainted supper at Salem College on Friday evening, June 14.
 At the supper, baggage tags, backpacks, and a list of tour members will be distributed.
-Rooms will be tentatively reserved at the Brookstown Inn for those who wish to register for the night but reservations will need to be made as soon as possible (336-725-1120).
+Rooms will be tentatively reserved at the Brookstown Inn for those who wish to register for the night, but reservations will need to be made as soon as possible (336-725-1120).
 When calling, ask for the rooms reserved for Winston-Salem Grand Western Tours and request written confirmation.

 Promptly at 6:00 a.m., members will assemble at Brookstown Inn, 200 Brookstown Ave., Winston-Salem, where the buses will be loaded.
 Luggage will be packed on the bus at that time.
 The Grand Western Tour, traveling by chartered air-conditioned buses, will leave promptly at 6:30 AM.
 En route the group will enjoy a picnic lunch.

 The first night will be spent at the Best Western Plus in New Albany, IN.
 The group will visit Churchill Downs, and the Kentucky Derby Museum in Louisville, KY.
 On the site is the oldest continuously held horse race in the country.
 If our luck continues, we will be able to see a horse race in action!
 We will spend the evening having dinner at Joe Huber Family Farm & Restaurant, where everything is made fresh from scratch.
 After dinner, we will be able to enjoy the family friendly farm.
 (L, D)

 Sunday: June 16 Louisville to St. Louis, Missouri